Ford Puma engines, drive and performance

 Unlike a self-charging hybrid car (such as the Toyota Yaris Cross), the Puma’s electric motor can’t drive the car alone.
 Instead, it performs more of a supporting function – and it has some very clever tricks to deploy.
 For example, its start-stop system can disengage the engine while you’re crawling instead of waiting for the car to reach a complete stop.
 It also helps to mitigate the effects of turbo lag by providing extra assistance to engine before the turbo is operating at its best.

 Even the 125hp model is fast enough for everyday driving, with plenty of power in reserve for overtaking or pulling onto a motorway slip road.
 The 155hp unit has an assertive amount of extra power which, while not exactly necessary, is very nice to have.
-The additional power means you don’t need to plan overtakes quite as thoroughly.
-You simply floor the gas and go.
+The additional power meant we didn’t need to plan overtakes quite as thoroughly.
+We just simply floored the gas and off we went.

 If 155hp still isn’t enough for you, there is a third way to specify your Puma.
 At the top of the car’s line-up, there’s the standalone Ford Puma ST, which features the same 200hp 1.5-litre three-cylinder petrol engine as the recently discontinued Fiesta ST. It’s the most satisfying small SUV to drive, offering a fantastic blend of straight-line speed and cornering performance.